JamesYu608/StudyNotes/JavaScript/ES6 For Everyone/readme.md

 * [__(unfinished) MODULE #13 - JavaScript Modules and Using npm__](13 - JavaScript Modules and Using npm.md)

 * [__MODULE #15 - Classes__](15 - Classes.md)
+    - Getter / Setter (ES5 ~ )
+    - Say Hello to Classes
+    - Extending Classes and using super()
+    - Extending Arrays with Classes for Custom Collections

 * [__MODULE #16 - Generators__](16 - Generators.md)
     - Introducing Generators